Voting and Terms

 The numbers to be used will be given during the programmes.
 Please note that you cannot vote by email, text/SMS or via this website.
 The only voting by way of mobile app promoted during the programme for UK viewers will be via a mobile phone shortcode launched from the app.
 No text voting via the app is available in the UK.
 More information about how to telephone vote through the official Eurovision mobile apps on smartphones can be found here.
 The app is distributed by a third party and the BBC does not control nor is responsible for any app content or functionality.

 3. Vote lines are opened and closed as specified in the programmes.
 Votes received outside the specified times will not be counted, but may still be charged.
 Voting times may change.

-4. UK-based viewers may only vote in the first Semi-Final on Tuesday 8 May and the Grand Final on Saturday 12 May.
+4. UK-based viewers may only vote in the second Semi-Final on Thursday 16 May and the Grand Final on Saturday 18 May.

 Voting in the Semi-Final

-5. Although there are two semi-finals, UK viewers can only vote in the first Semi-Final on 8 May.
-The six countries who are automatically through to the Grand Final (UK, France, Germany, Spain, Italy and the host, Portugal) are featured in the two semi-finals but the public will not be able to vote for them.
+5. Although there are two semi-finals, UK viewers can only vote in the second Semi-Final on 16 May.
+The six countries who are automatically through to the Grand Final (UK, France, Germany, Spain, Italy and the host, Israel) are featured in the two semi-finals but the public will not be able to vote for them.

 6. The scoring for the semi-finals will be the same as the Grand Final.
 There will be two separate sets of votes awarded; the points from the juries and the points from the televote (see below) from each of the Eurovision countries.
 The ten highest scoring acts in each Semi Final once all the points have been combined will go through to the Grand Final and are revealed in no particular order.